SharadhNaidu/synapse-sr/README.md

 ```

 ## Acknowledgements

-- The state-space backbone is adapted from [ESAOpenSR / SEN2SR](https://github.com/ESAOpenSR/sen2sr)
-  (CC0-1.0).
-Training initialised it from the public SEN2SR weights.
-The synapse-sr checkpoint is trained
-  separately, and SEN2SR is not needed at run time.
 - The optional fused kernel comes from [mamba-ssm](https://github.com/state-spaces/mamba) (Apache-2.0).
 - Sentinel-2 data: Copernicus programme, European Space Agency.